voxelite/Voxelite/README.md

 ## Current Status

-Voxelite is under development inside of private repository until it has the core ready-ish for presentation.
+Voxelite is under development inside of private repositories until good-enough working prototype is created.

-Main requirement is rendering of world to show base capabilities of the engine.
+The project is already split into multiple components (repositories) to keep better control over different parts of the project.

+It is also blocked by development of AWEngine from [GrayMadness](https://github.com/graymadness) as it is the Game Engine (Low-Level API) the project is using.